 Challenges include the accommodation which is an ongoing issue.
 There is a concensus at LA level that the current site is not appropriate and there are currently feasibility studies to find a more suitable home for the PRU.
 In the meantime the staff do their best to ensure that the children are safe and that they have as good a learning environment as possible.

 The nature of the pupils has also shifted in recent years.
 We are seeing more referrals for girls and the percentage of females in the PRU has risen significantly.
-At one point during the last academic year there were more girls than boys on roll at the PRU.
 This has necessitated more flexibility of curriculum and strategies.

-There has been a reduction in school exclusions in Salford which has led to only the most extreme and complex children attending the PRU.
+School exclusions in Salford are high.
+This has led to the most extreme and complex children attending the PRU.
 The staff are meeting the challenge of such a group in imaginative ways however all our successes move on quickly so our progress has to be tracked and monitored on an individual basis.
 When a pupil makes huge improvements and moves on we have done a good job but once they leave they no longer contribute to our overall figures and are replaced by pupils at the beginning of their journeys.
 This means that we track each pupil individually and look at the percentages of pupils who make good/better progress, improve attendance etc. So for example our attendance as a whole school may stay fairly static but 100% of pupils make progress on their baseline attendance on entry.
 We have judged ourselves based on thorough initial assessments and individual progress on their baselines.